J535D165/datahugger/docs/index.md

 ## Alternatives

 Datahugger's main focus is on downloading datasets from arbitrary DOI's.
-As far as I know, there are alternatives for downloading datasets from arbitrary DOI's.
+As far as I know, there are no alternatives for downloading datasets from arbitrary DOI's.
 However, there are many libraries for downloading datasets from a repository right away.
-Usually they can also be used for uploading data to the respotory.
+Usually they can also be used for uploading data to the repository.
 Nice examples are:

 - [https://guides.dataverse.org/en/latest/api/client-libraries.html](https://guides.dataverse.org/en/latest/api/client-libraries.html)
 - [https://pypi.org/project/pyzenodo3/](https://pypi.org/project/pyzenodo3/)